cs-icon.svg

 Custom Headers

 As an additional method of security, you can specify custom headers that Contentstack will use while sending the payload to the specified endpoint.
-Custom Headers give the destination application an option to authenticate your webhook requests, and reject any that do not contain these custom headers.
+Custom headers give the destination application an option to authenticate your webhook requests, and reject any that do not contain these custom headers.

 Custom headers are key-value parameters that you send/receive in the header of each call of your notifying URL.